pdee/pdee/doc/commands-pycomplete.rst

 py-complete-initialize
 ----------------------
-Initialize pycomplete hooks and key map.
+Initialize pycomplete hooks.
 Should be called from python-mode-hook.
+Keys are set when `py-complete-set-keymap-p' is non-nil.